TritonDataCenter/rfd/rfd/0174/README.md

 ### Active Server Maintenance

-TBD (force flip first by exporting the zpool and stopping the heartbeat responder)
+Force a flip before doing maintenance by exporting the zpool and stopping the heartbeat responder.

+TBD maybe some other action to flip muskie requests to new active?

 ### Passive Server Maintenance